grafana/grafana/contribute/create-pull-request.md

 ### Betterer

 We make use of a tool called [**Betterer**](https://phenomnomnominal.github.io/betterer/) in order to drive long-running code quality improvements.
-The intention is for this to be as unintrusive as possible, however sometimes action may be required:
+The intention is for this to be as unintrusive as possible, however there are some things to be aware of:

 - **Betterer runs as a precommit hook**:
   - You may see changes to the `.betterer.results` file automatically added to your commits.